 Most of the women IDPs have to work in difficult situations and live in dilapidated housing conditions or makeshift camps and are exposed to unsanitary health conditions and vulnerable security situations.
 The respondents in Rolpa and Rukum reported IDP women were being abused by the security forces and Maoist cadres, as well as other people from the host community.
-According to the Ministry of Women, Children and Social Welfare (MWCSW), there are 40,000 female workers aged between 12 and 30 working in restaurants, dance bars and massage parlours, with half of them suffering from sexual exploitation and being vulnerable to traf- In Nepal, the 'headquarters' is the capital of the administrative district. ficking.
+According to the Ministry of Women, Children and Social Welfare (MWCSW), there are 40,000 female workers aged between 12 and 30 working in restaurants, dance bars and massage parlours, with half of them suffering from sexual exploitation and being vulnerable to trafficking.
 It has been reported that a large percentage of these women and children are IDPs (NRC 2009).